DevMatch/devmatch.github.io/_posts/2023-03-27-create-a-problem.md

 Open `validator\src\validator.ts` and change the `getProblemStatement` function to be something different.

-After you are done, run the publishing process with
+After you are done, you need to run the publishing process with this command.
+This command will transpile the typescript into javascript, and pack the contents of your problem into something that DevMatch can take.
+Every update you make to the source code requires you to re-publish.
 ```
 npm run publish
 ```